GlobedGD/globed2/docs/server-hosting.md

 Upon running the server for the first time, a `config` folder will be created in the current directory, where every server module will put its default config files.
 In-depth configuration is described [below](#central-server-configuration) and is worth reading, but for now we want to just get the server working so we will only focus on a few options.

-In `config/core.toml`, find the `tcp_address` option and ensure that it is bound in a way that will be reachable from the outside.
+In `config/core.toml`, find the `address` option in the `[tcp]` section and ensure that it is bound in a way that will be reachable from the outside.
 The default of `[::]:4340` will listen for IPv4 and IPv6 connections on all network interfaces on port 4340.
 If you want to use only IPv4, change it to `0.0.0.0:4340`.

 Once you've launched the server (and optionally configured the TCP address), you can now try connecting to it.
 First, enable the Allow Custom Servers option in Globed settings.
 This will add a pencil button on the connection menu, and allow you to add a new server
 ![allow custom servers](./allow-custom-servers.png)